earltavera/earltavera/README.md

 - 👋 Hi, I’m @earltavera
-- 👀 I’m interested in Software, Hardware and anything regarding computer.
+- 👀 I’m interested in Software, Hardware and anything regarding computers.
 I am also into Photography
 - 🌱 I’m currently learning Data Analytics.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...